RussOakham/wanderlust-recipes/testing.md

 ![recipe-image-upload.js](assets/validation/js/recipe-image-upload.PNG)
 </details>

-  The recipe-image-upload flagged an inaccurate issue with an undefined variable, however this is because the variable is called from a third-party application (cloudinary).
+  The recipe-image-upload flagged an inaccurate issue with an undefined variable, however, this is because the variable is called from a third-party application (Cloudinary).

 ### Python

-I validated the Python code with the [Pylint Validation Tool](https://www.pylint.org/), which found a number of simple errors I corrected.
+I validated the Python code with the [Pylint Validation Tool](https://www.pylint.org/), which found several simple errors I corrected.
 The final validation marks are below, scoring 10/10 for all files.

 <details>